Frank Puletua: Playing career

 Puletua made his NRL debut for the Penrith Panthers on 25 April 1998 against the Melbourne Storm.
 Eligible to represent Samoa, Puletua did so in the 2000 World Cup.
+Puletua played for the Penrith club until switching to the South Sydney Rabbitohs for the 2002 season.
+In his final year in the first spell at Penrith, Puletua played 19 games as the club finished with the Wooden Spoon.
+Puletua played nine games for South Sydney in their first year back after being readmitted to the competition.
+The following year, he played 17 games for Souths in the 2003 NRL season as the club finished with the Wooden Spoon.
+Puletua then re-joined Penrith in 2004.

-He played for the Panthers until switching to the South Sydney Rabbitohs for the 2002 and 2003 seasons.
-He then signed with the new Gold Coast Titans but changed his mind and left the club, returning to Penrith.
+After three further seasons at Penrith, Puletua then signed with the new Gold Coast Titans in 2007 but changed his mind and left the club, returning to Penrith.
+Penrith would go on to finish with the Wooden Spoon in the 2007 NRL season.
 He was named in the Samoa training squad for the 2008 Rugby League World Cup.
+Puletua remained at Penrith until the end of the 2010 NRL season.
+Puletua's final game for the club was their 34-12 semi-final loss against the Sydney Roosters.

 Post-playing

 After retiring from rugby league he became the creative producer at the Casula Powerhouse Arts Centre.

 In September 2013 Puletua gave the 15th annual Tom Brock Lecture.